-Kate Khair was trained as a General Nurse in Birmingham before specializing in paediatrics at Great Ormond Street Hospital for Children in London, UK.
-Once trained in paediatrics, she further specialized in haematology and oncology before being appointed as Nurse Consultant in haemophilia in 2003.
-She has obtained an M.S. degree in anthropology at Brunel University and is currently a Ph.D. student at the University of Greenwich in London studying the lived experience of haemophilia in the 21st century.
-Khair lectures on the numerous training courses in haemophilia for all healthcare workers as well as supporting nursing and haemophilia care development globally through her roles as a Trustee of the UK Haemophilia Society and as a Member of the nursing executive of the World Federation of Haemophilia.
+Kate Khair trained as a General Nurse in Birmingham before specializing in paediatrics at Great Ormond Street Hospital for Children in London, UK.
+Once trained in paediatrics, she further specialized in haematology and oncology before being appointed as a Nurse Consultant in haemophilia in 2003.
+She has obtained her M.S. degree in anthropology at Brunel University and is currently a Ph.D. student at the University of Greenwich, in London, studying the lived experience of haemophilia in the 21st century.
+Kate lectures on numerous training courses in haemophilia for all healthcare workers as well as supporting nursing and haemophilia care development globally through her roles as a Trustee of the UK Haemophilia Society and as a Secretary of the Nursing Executive of the World Federation of Haemophilia.
 Kate’s research focuses on outcome measures and aspects of quality of life in children with inherited bleeding disorders.